 - 1/2 cup almond meal (aka almond flour or ground almonds)

 - 2 large eggs

 - 1/2 teaspoon almond extract

 Preheat the oven to 350° Fahrenheit.
 Line 2 large baking sheets with parchment paper.

-4. Add the flour mixture to the wet ingredients in 3 additions, mixing well after each addition until no streaks of flour remain, and the dough pulls into ball.
-(If you are using butter, the dough may be soft and sticky.
-Cover and refrigerate for 30 minutes for easier handling, if desired.)
+Add the flour mixture to the wet ingredients in 3 additions, mixing well after each addition until no streaks of flour remain, and the dough pulls into ball.
+(If you are using butter, the dough may be soft and sticky)